 Katz LLP, the Compensation Committee's external legal counsel; Willkie Farr & Gallagher LLP, the Company's external legal counsel; and senior members of management.
-In determining Mr. O'Donnell's go-forward compensation, the Compensation Committee was mindful of creating a competitive compensation package for Mr. O'Donnell which was consistent with our compensation philosophy and practices, strongly linked pay with performance, and aligned his compensation with our strategic objectives practices, strongly linked by with perioritance, and alighed his compensation with our strategic objectives and the creation of long-term value for our shareholders.
+In determining Mr. O'Donnell's go-forward compensation, the Compensation Committee was mindful of creating a competitive compensation package for Mr. O'Donnell which was consistent with our compensation philosophy and practices, strongly linked pay with performance, and aligned his compensation with our strategic objectives and the creation of long-term value for our shareholders.
 The Compensation Committee also reviewed and considered Mr. O'Donnell's expanded roles and responsibilities, his prior contributions to the Company, his legal rights under his pre-existing employment agreement with the Company, the compensation provided to our previous Chief Executive Officer and relevant market data.
-Mr. O'Donnell's Restated Employment Agreement provides for an annual base salary of not less than \$975,000, a target annual cash bonus of 165% of annual base salary and a target annual equity incentive award of 300% of annual base salar
+Mr. O'Donnell's Restated Employment Agreement provides for an annual base salary of not less than \$975,000, a target annual cash bonus of 165% of annual base salary and a target annual equity incentive award of 300% of annual base salary.